eurostat/JGiscoTools/README.md

 # JGiscoTools

-[JGiscoTools](https://github.com/eurostat/JGiscoTools) is a Java software library for the manipulation of geographical and statistical data, with a focus on European data produced by [Eurostat](http://ec.europa.eu/eurostat).
+[JGiscoTools](https://github.com/eurostat/JGiscoTools) is a Java library for the manipulation of geographical and statistical data, with a focus on European data produced by [Eurostat](http://ec.europa.eu/eurostat).

 JGiscoTools library currently allows:
+- Manipulation and transformation of vector geographical data such as clustering, generalisation, deformation, filtering, edge matching and partitionning.
+- Routing and accessibility computation.
 - Automatic production statistical maps (with a focus on maps based on Eurostat data and NUTS regions).
 - Various analyses based on NUTS regions and NUTS codes.
 - Some experiments on the combined use of geographical and statistical data such as